AYJACKSON-ICS4U/20time-log-due-every-saturday-night-sarahchoww/README.md

 **September 17 - 23, 2017:**
   Chose my 20 time project
-  Project: create a robot to complete easy tasks (ie: maze) joined the robotics club at AYJ, hopefully helps me complete the project Two mentors from the robotics club to help my 20 time project
+  Project: create a robot to complete easy tasks (ie: maze). joined the robotics club at AYJ, hopefully helps me complete the project.
+  Two mentors from the robotics club to help my 20 time project